 *** Why am I doing a page soley on discipline?
 This seems to be a subject which is often overlooked or if it is mentioned at all, it is done briefly.
 People tend to shy away from discussing 'problems.'
 Yet discipline plays a major part of my day, especially being a daycare provider.
 I don't believe that discipline is punishing a child, I believe it is a means of teaching them.
 I also believe children want to be disciplined.
 That they feel secure in the knowledge that their caregivers are setting boundaries for them in their young lives.

 *** There's no doubt about the fact that daycare and parenting are very stressful.
 Despite all of the joys and rewards of being with children daily, it is often very "trying" and tiring to work with little ones.
 It takes lots of patience and self-control.
 I believe EVERYONE should have to take parenting classes before becoming a parent and/or a daycare provider.

 *** I'm not going to elaborate on the stresses stemming from the fact that child care is such a low-paid profession.
 I think most people would agree this is true.
 I also think most daycare providers would say they love children and that's why they do this job - not for the money.
 At least this is certainly true for me.

 *** But I'm drifting away from the subject - ah yes, discipline!
 Before I go any further, let me say that this page is solely my opinion and what I personally believe works.
-I have 4 children of my own (all grown with one college senior still at home yet).
 I have attended many discipline-related workshops over the years.
-I have cared for daycare children ages 4 weeks to 13 years for over 22 years now.
+I have grown children of my own and I provided child care for children from ages 4 weeks to 13 years for over 24 years.
 All of the ideas I have expressed here have come from information gained from these workshops and from personal experience.
 I have to add that I watch Dr. Phil and think he's got some of the most sound child-rearing and relationship advice to be found out there.